cguertin14/cguertin.dev/src/content/posts/kustomize-vs-helm.md

 ## Conclusion

 In this article, we've talked about Helm and Kustomize, two amazing tools that provide great features to the community.
-We've digged into both of them and have seen how to use them together to benefit from the respective features that they offer.
+We've digged into both of them and have seen how to use them together to benefit from the respective features they offer.
 Finally, we've seen how using Kustomize facilitates deploying manifests to different environments.

 Now, it is up to you to make up your mind on these tools and choose what suits you best.
 Hope I could help!